JevonSeaforth/Micromouse/README.md

 BFS guarantees that the shortest path in an unweight grid/graph because every node is explored before moving to the next depth level.
 BFS tends to be less efficient and more memory-intesive than A* search as it explores every possible path.

 ## Future improvements
-Looking forward, I would like to add the following features to the project:
+Looking forward, I plan to add the following features to the project:

 ### Additional algorithms:
-More algorithms would be useful in demonstrating a broader perspective on the avaiability of search algortihms
+Implementing more algorithms would provide a wider perspective on the range of avaiable techniques and help users compare their performance.

 ### Add a dynamic GUI:
-Adding a GUI would make the project feel more complete and more easily demonstrate the navigation through the mazes.
+Integrating a GUI would enhance the user experience, making it easier to visualize and interact with the algorithm selection and maze navigation in real-time.